 In accordance with 40 CFR § 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible.
-Therefore, based on this analysis the permit holder has received a ten year schedule of compliance for the design and construction of an oxidation ditch.
-The department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.
+The facility already utilizes tablet chlorination and dechlorination.
+Numeric limits for E. coli will become effective upon issuance of the permit.
+The facility has already received a schedule of compliance to meet ammonia limits by July 1, 2019.
+This permit schedule will remain effective upon issuance of the renewal.

-The Department is committed to reassessing the cost analysis for compliance at renewal to determine if the initial schedule of compliance will accommodate the socioeconomic data and financial capability of the community at that time.
-By working closely with the district, the Department and permittees can identify opportunities to extend the schedule of compliance, if appropriate.
-The Department understands the economic challenges associated with achieving compliance, and is committed to using all available tools to make an accurate and practical finding of affordability for the communities in the State.
+The following facilities have been given schedules of compliance to meet E. coli or Ammonia limits: Emerald City, Twin Lakes, Cobblestone Creek Estates and Krakow Lagoon.
+The other facilities in FCPWSD #1 currently have schedules of compliance or have been given two year operational schedules to meet Ammonia limits.
+The nine year schedule will provide the district ample time to complete the upgrades.
+The Department is committed to reassessing the cost analysis for compliance during the permit renewals to determine if the initial schedule of compliance will accommodate the socioeconomic data and financial capability of the district at that time.
+By working more closely with the district, the Department and permittees will be able to identify opportunities to extend the schedule of compliance, if appropriate.
+The Department understands the economic challenges associated with achieving compliance, and is committed to using all available tools to make an accurate and practical finding of affordability for the facilities in the State.

 This determination is based on readily available data and may overestimate the financial impact on the district.
-The facility plan that is submitted as a part of the construction permit process includes a discussion of district details, what the district can afford, existing obligations, future growth potential, an evaluation of options available to the district with cost information, and a discussion on nodischarge alternatives.
-The cost information provided through the facility plan process, which is developed by the district and their engineer, is more comprehensive of the district's individual factors in relation to selected treatment technology and costing information.
+The districts facility plan that is submitted as a part of the construction permit process includes a discussion of community details, what the district can afford, existing obligations, future growth potential, an evaluation of options available to the district with cost information, and a discussion on no-discharge alternatives.
+The cost information provided through the facility plan process, which is developed by the district and their engineer, is more comprehensive of the districts individual factors in relation to selected treatment technology and costing information.